tylerharter/cs301-projects/fall18/p5/README.md

 **NOTE:**
 You may find that the function you write above passes some of the tests we have provided, but fails some others.
 Can you find out why?
-Hint: Some of the string data is *dirty*, i.e. there may be some mismatch between uppercase and lowercase letters, some extra spaces here and there, etc. You will need to use one or more of the string functions you have learnt in class!
+Hint: Some of the string data is *dirty*, i.e. there may be some mismatch between uppercase and lowercase letters and some extra spaces in the actors' names.
+You will need to use one or more of the string functions you have learnt in class!
 Consider this a **challenge problem** to get full credit on this project!

 ### Good luck and Have fun programming! :)